 - Dr. Anthony Fauci, who has been the director of the National Institute of Allergy and Infectious Diseases at the National Institute of Health since 1985, led efforts to find a treatment for AIDS at the onset of the epidemic throughout the 1980s.
-One such treatment was azidothymidine, commonly called AZT, which was created decades earlier as a cancer treatment but shortly shelved for its high toxicity and adverse side effects.
+One such treatment was azidothymidine, commonly called AZT, which was created decades earlier as a cancer treatment but shelved because it proved to be ineffective in animal testing.

 - However, there is no evidence to suggest that the administration of AZT killed more people than the virus itself.